penguinwang96825/Glassdoor-Crawler/README.md

 ```

 ## Daily Crawler
-Create a crawler for Glassdoor on a daily basis, and insert the dataframe into a database.
+Create a crawler for Glassdoor, and insert the dataframe into a database.
 ```python
 def daily_glassdoor_crawler(queries):
     data = crawl_glassdoor(queries)